Pompin-ana/Pandas-Project/README.md

 # Pandas-Project
 # My First Pandas Data Cleaning Project! 🐼✨

 Hey there!
 Welcome to my first data cleaning project using Python's pandas library.
-I'm still learning the ropes, but I'm excited to share my progress!
+I am still learning the ropes, but I am excited to share my progress.

 ## 🎯 What's This Project About?
 This was my hands-on practice session to clean a dataset.
 I took a raw, messy CSV file and worked through the pandas basics to make it tidy and analysis-ready!